October 18, 1935: In the depth of the Great Depression workers call a strike against Vermont Marble.

 But after four months on the picket line about half of the employees returned to work.
 In the end they got a two and a half cent raise and inspired Vermont Rebels Again, a play about the campaign that opened in New York.

-By now, however, the Vermont legislature was ready to take a side, opting to help businesses troubled or threatened by worker militancy.
+By then, however, the Vermont legislature was ready to take a side, opting to help businesses troubled or threatened by worker militancy.
 A bill outlawing sit-down strikes was passed on April 7, 1937, making Vermont the first state to declare it illegal for employees to stop working but remain in their plant until a settlement was reached.

 It was signed by Governor George Aiken, who had just been elected on an anti-New Deal platform.
 But Aiken wasn’t happy with the law and subsequently tried to mend fences with organized labor.
 He backed the creation of a state Department of Labor and, in 1938, helped to settle another granite workers strike.